-- Verify medical insurance coverages for patients and help them with billing concerns or questions
+- Verify medical insurance coverages for patients and assist them with billing concerns or questions

-- Check on patient claims submitted and appeal those that have been declined
+- Check on patient claims submitted and appeal any that have been declined

 - Function as an intermediate between the medical provider, the insurance carriers and the patients for proper claim settlement

-- Produce and manage Accounts Receivables reports
+- Create and control Accounts Receivables reports

 - Create and take care of unpaid patient collections accounts

 Medical Billing and Coding Programs and Certification

 - American Academy of Professional Coders (AAPC).

 - Board of Medical Specialty Coding (BMSC).